 Here you can see an area where wild pigs have been foraging for food.
 You may be lucky enough to be able to try some Wildschwein in one of the restaurants in the area.
-In Czech is known as ‘Divoca’
+In Czech it is known as ‘Divoca’.

 A typical wooden house in Czech Switzerland.